Feed on

 • Crusty bread to serve (optional)

-• Fresh cream and chopped parsley to serve (both optional)
+• Fresh cream, chopped fresh parsley and black pepper to serve (optional)

 Pumpkin Soup Recipe – Method

-1. Put chicken stock and chopped pumpkin in a large saucepan
+1. Put stock, pumpkin and potato in a large saucepan

 2. Bring to the boil and simmer for around 30 minutes